CasualHackathon/TrustlessAgent/README.md

 Stay up to date by joining our Telegram group: https://t.me/ERC8004.

-## 💬 Meeting Arrangement

-### 💡 Topic: Trustless Agent Intensive Co-Learning Kickoff
-- Time: Oct 13, 2025 04:00 PM Beijing, Shanghai

 ### 🎤 Topic: Trustless Agent Demo Day
-- Time: Nov 2, 2025 04:00 PM Beijing, Shanghai
+- Time: Nov 2, 2025 04:00 PM online

-## 🌿 What is Intensive Co-Learning?
+## 🌿 What is Casual Hackathon?

-Intensive co-learning programs that let anyone revel in the pure joy of creating — and spark real innovation in return.
-This program is an open-source public good created by LXDAO and ETHPanda.
+Low-cost, casual hackathons that let anyone revel in the pure joy of creating — and spark real innovation in return.
+Casual Hackathon is an open-source public good initated by LXDAO.

 ### ✨ Core Principles